Ellie Goulding Is Engaged to Caspar Jopling

 As for why they decided to announce the news in The Times, the source told The Sun they "wanted to tell friends and family first and people won't notice because her name is Elena."

 Goulding—known for releasing hit singles like "Anything Could Happen," "I Need Your Love," "Lights," "On My Mind," " Starry Eyed" and "Your Song"—has not commented further on the engagement.
-E!
-News has reached out to her rep for additional details regarding the proposal.
-In June, Goulding told The Evening Standard she and Jopling are "really, really happy together."
+Her rep confirmed the engagement to E!
+News, but did not share proposal details.
+In June, Goulding told The Evening Standard she and Jopling were "really, really happy together."

 Jopling, who got his art history degree from Harvard, represented Team Great Britain at the Youth Olympics in 2010.
 However, he's no longer an athlete.
 "I'm loving my life at the moment, but people keep saying Caspar is a Team GB rower.
 It's kind of gotten out of hand now," she told The Evening Standard.
 "But we find it really funny.
 He is most definitely an art dealer now."